claashk/python-startkladde/doc/source/index.rst

 Welcome to python-startkladde's documentation!
 ==============================================
-Python startkladde is a python interface to the Startkladde database.
-It is intended for maintenance tasks typically executed by the admin responsible for the Startkladde Database and the web interface.
+Python startkladde is a python interface to the `Startkladde <http://startkladde.sourceforge.net/>`_ database.
+It is intended as a maintenance tool for admins who have to maintain either the Startkladde Database and/or the associated web interface.

+The python interface consists of a package called skpy and a set of executable tools, which provide the functionality implemented in the package from the command line.

+:doc:`modules/pysk` contains several sub-packages, which group the different python modules by their respective functionality.

 Contents: